Are we prepared for a major hurricane?

 It's been more than a decade since a major hurricane made landfall in the United States.
 We are in the longest stretch in history without a Category 3 or greater striking the country since record-keeping began.

-The last time a major hurricane made landfall in the United States was Wilma in 2005.
-It was also the last time a hurricane of any size hit Florida, which generally sees more of them than any other state.
+Until Hurricane Hermine earlier in September, the last major hurricane to make landfall in the United States was Wilma in 2005.

 The National Hurricane Center, the Federal Emergency Management Agency and other federal, state and local government agencies plan, practice and preach preparedness each year.
 However, many meteorologists and emergency managers now fear complacency.